Alan Scott: Powers, abilities, and equipment

 Alan Scott originally wields an ancient ring that can produce a variety of effects.
 The extent of his ring's ability has never been rigorously defined, but its effects are accompanied by a green light and cannot directly affect wooden materials.

 In Scott's first appearance, his body would glow green whenever he utilized this power, including passing through walls or flying.
 During his later appearances, he projects a greenish laser beam from his ring capable of doing many things, such as lifting objects, manipulating metals, hypnotizing people, traveling through spacetime, or rewriting reality itself.
 This ring makes him invulnerable to non-wooden weapons.
-He conjures up solid-light objects in any size or shape, plus referring them to as "constructs".
-These constructs were always pure green in color and vanishes as soon as he stops concentrating on them.
-Scott could control the objects telekinetically.
+He conjures up solid-light objects in any size or shape, referred to as "constructs".
+These constructs are always pure green in color and vanish as soon as he stops concentrating on them.
+Scott controls the objects telekinetically.

 At the start of numerous stories, he charges his ring by touching it to a Starheart Lantern, which will give him full energy for 24 hours (until how heavily it runs out).

 In the Starheart storyline, his constructs were now wreathed in green flames, thus highlighting their magical (but not technological) nature.
 He physically merged with his lantern and no longer needs to recharge like Hal Jordan does.

 After battling Ian Karkull, a unique form of radiation from the Shadowlands he was bathed in granted him eternal youth.

-Before he became a superhero, Scott possesses expertise in acting, business intuition, driving, electrical engineering, journalism, martial arts, and mechanics.
+Before he became a superhero, Scott possesses expertise in acting, business and economics, engineering, electrical engineering, investigative journalism and martial combat.

 Other versions

+Earth 2

 Alan Scott's redesigned costume from Earth 2 #3 (September 2012).
 Art by Trevor Scott and Nicola Scott.